-During the Reporting Period, we have a substantial increase in online education services due to face-to-face class suspension in light of the COVID-19 situation and we have distributed notes electronically to students for these online classes whenever possible, which helped to minimise the paper usage.
-In addition, the extensive utilisation of online enrollment system and online teaching mode further reduced the use of paper by the paperless operations.
+During the Reporting Period, we have a substantial increase in face-to-face education services due to the resumption of face-to-face classes after the COVID-19 pandemic situation, our paper usage was increased from 0.061 tonne in 2022 to 0.142 tonne in 2023.
+However, we will continue to encourage students to use electronic notes.
+In addition, the growing utilisation of online enrollment system and online teaching mode will further reduce the use of paper by the paperless operations, for instance, we have introduced electronic receipts to further reduce paper usage in our business operation.
 We also encourage using emails for communication and online platforms for broadcasting messages or dissemination of information to minimise paper consumption.
-Other best practices include double-sided printing and printing-to-exact-quantity, reusing paper from the recycling bins, replacing disposable cups with reusable ones in our office, and paperless administrative systems for handling expense claims, managing annual leaves and circulating agendas of meetings, etc.
+Other best practices include double-sided printing and printing-to-exact-quantity, reusing paper from the recycling bins, replacing disposable cups with reusable ones in our office, and using paperless administrative systems for handling expense claims, managing annual leaves and circulating agendas of meetings, etc.